IMIO/gha/README.md

 ## plone-package-test-notify

-Test a Plone package and notify via a mattermost webhook
+Test a Plone package and optionally notify via a mattermost webhook

 ### Inputs